Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Computational Details

 \subsection{Performance analysis using SCAPS}

 The impact of the different types of defects on the PSC performance is evaluated from the stationary J-V characteristics modelled by SCAPS.
 The program calculates the energy bands, carrier concentrations and currents for devices with up to 7 semiconductor layers, by solving the one-dimesional semiconductor equations together with the appropriate boundary conditions at the contacts \cite{BURGELMAN2000527}.
 Each layer is characterized by a series of parameters, like: band gap ($E_g$), affinity ($\chi$), relative dielectric permittivity ($\varepsilon_r$), conduction- and valence band effective density of states ($N_{\rm C}$ and $N_{\rm V}$), thermal velocities for electrons and holes ($v_{\rm th,n}$ and $v_{\rm th,p}$), electron and hole mobilities ($\mu_n$ and $\mu_p$), donor and acceptor concentrations ($N_{\rm D}$ and $N_{\rm A}$) and total concentration of defects $N_t$.
 A summary of parameters is shown in Table \ref{SCAPS}.
-In this configuration, the ETL and HTL are slightly $n$- and $p$-doped, while the perovskite layer is intrinsic.
-The standard illumination conditions of AM 1.5G were considered.
+In this configuration, the TiO$_2$ layer and the corresponding IDL1 are considered $n$-type, consistent with their role as the electron transport layer (ETL), where the electron mobility ($\mu_n$) and donor density ($N_{\rm D}$) dominate the charge transport properties and facilitate efficient electron extraction.
+Similarly, the Cu$_2$O layer and the corresponding IDL4 are considered $p$-type, reflecting their role as the hole transport layer (HTL), where the hole mobility ($\mu_p$) and acceptor density ($N_{\rm A}$) dominate the transport mechanism.
+Therefore, the defects play a dual role, of modifying band alignment via effective doping, while they act as recombination centers in the proximity of the interfaces.